In General

 GPS: 39.482510, -76.645411

-I have seen a picture of a SB train passing this location with a signal bridge with 2 sets of Pennsy PL signals located on it, one for both directions.
+Looks like we use to have a signal bridge adjacent to the freight shed (the shed is still there), with a pair of signals, one for each direction, north and south.
 I have no idea when the signal bridge was taken down, but I would take an educated guess that it was shortly after the Pennsy stopped running passenger service in 1959.
 Below is the best picture of it I have found (so far) on the internet.

 Fire and Police